mujahidfa/vue-boring-avatars/README.md

   - Accepts a string of colors.
   - Default: `["#92A1C6", "#146A7C", "#F0AB3D", "#C271B4", "#C20D90"]`
   - Determines the range of colors in the Avatar.
+- `id`: string
+  - ID for the SVG element.

 ## Usage